Exploring the benefits of minimally invasive surgery for colorectal disorders

 - Patients receive instructions on how best to prepare for the surgery, including a bowel prep kit that is often necessary before the operation.

-- There is often much less pain after MIS, which means a shorter hospital stay and quicker recovery.
+- There is often much less postoperative pain after MIS, and many patients can manage it with over-the-counter medications, which means a shorter hospital stay and quicker recovery.
 This also potentially results in fewer long-term risks than traditional open surgery.

-- By having much small incisions, chances for hernias and obstructions related to scar tissue or adhesions are drastically reduced.
+- By using much smaller incisions around the surgical site, chances for hernias and obstructions related to scar tissue or adhesions are drastically reduced, and the cosmetic result is often favorable, with scars becoming barely visible within about three months.

 These approaches to minimally invasive surgery are great examples of how improved and new technology is a huge benefit for surgery.
 Taking a laparoscopic or robotic approach is a very effective way to handle colorectal surgeries, and we are so thankful to be able to provide these services to our patients.